ArtiLuca/VirtualLibrary/README.md

 ### Model

-Contains the core application logic:
+The model contains the core logic of the application, including:

 * media hierarchy
 * library management
 * builders and factories
 * visitors
+* validation
 * searching and scoring
-* validation
 * JSON serialization
 * logging

 ### Controller

-Coordinates the interaction between the model and the graphical interface.
+The controller coordinates the interaction between the model and the graphical interface.

 It manages operations such as media insertion, editing, removal, searching, persistence and undo/redo.

 ### View

-Contains the Qt Widgets graphical interface and the components used to create, edit, search and display media items.
+The view contains the Qt Widgets graphical interface and the components used to create, edit, search and display media items.

 ---